Ndyuka language

-Ndyuka /ənˈdʒuːkə/, also called Aukan, Okanisi, Ndyuka tongo, Aukaans, Businenge Tongo (considered by some to be pejorative), Eastern Maroon Creole, or Nenge is a creole language of Suriname and French Guiana, spoken by the Ndyuka people.
+Ndyuka (/ənˈdʒuːkə/; Ndyukatongo), also called Aukan (Okanisi; Aukaans), Businenge Tongo (considered by some to be pejorative), Eastern Maroon Creole or Nenge, is a creole language of Suriname and French Guiana, spoken by the Ndyuka people.
 The speakers are one of six Maroon peoples (formerly called "Bush Negroes") in the Republic of Suriname and one of the Maroon peoples in French Guiana.
 Most of the 25 to 30 thousand speakers live in the interior of the country, which is a part of the country covered with tropical rainforests.
 Ethnologue lists two related languages under the name Ndyuka, the other being a dialect of Lutos.

 Phonology

 Ndyuka is based on English vocabulary, with influence from African languages in its grammar and sounds.
 For example, the difference between na ("is") and ná ("isn't") is tone; words can start with consonants such as mb and ng, and some speakers use the consonants kp and gb.
 (For other Ndyuka speakers, these are pronounced kw and gw, respectively.
 For example, the word "to leave" is gwé or gbé, from English "go away".)
 A distinguishing characteristic of the language is the elimination of the letter r, which is frequently used in Sranan Tongo.

 There are also influences from other languages.
 According to Creolization and Contact (2002), 46% of the words were from English, 16% from Dutch, 35% from Portuguese, and 3% from African languages.
 (Note: The usage of exact percentages which add up to 100%, give a false sense of accuracy, because English and Dutch are related Germanic languages making it impossible to determine the source.
 To make matters worse, complex words in all three European languages are corrupted Latin.)